mintesin/IssueTrack/README.md

-this project is an issue tracking web app.
+This project is an issue tracking web app.
 It is developed by node js and react js.